rust-lang/cargo/doc/book/src/reference/unstable.md

 This will not affect any hard-coded paths in the source code, such as in strings.

+The exact remap path prefixes are not stable across Cargo versions.
+Tools that map paths embedded in artifacts back to local sources should consume unremap files instead of interpreting these prefixes.

 ##### Unremap files

 When the `object` scope is active and debuginfo is enabled,